GoldenDog190/book_app/README.md

 ## Getting Started
 <!-- What are the steps that a user must take in order to build this app on their own machine and get it running? -->
 The user must scaffold all necessary files, including for the EJS files, CSS, view file, js file, and public folder.
-Set up the server, and install express, superagent, dotenv, and ejs.
+Set up the server, and install express, superagent, dotenv, pg, and ejs.
 Also, put the esclintrc file, gitignore, and json files.

 ## Architecture
 <!-- Provide a detailed description of the application design.
 What technologies (languages, libraries, etc) you're using, and any other relevant design information. -->
-This app has had express, superagent, dotenv, and ejs added to it.
+This app has had express, superagent, dotenv, pg, and ejs added to it.
 Uses EJS, JavaScript, CSS, and HTML.

 ## Change Log
 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an examples:

 01-01-2001 4:59pm - Application now has a fully-functional express server, with GET and POST routes for the book resource. -->

-08-24-2020 7:15 - Application has all necessary folders, files, installments, and has the google book API, along with the route and contructor.
+08-24-2020 7:15pm - Application has all necessary folders, files, installments, and has the google book API, along with the route and contructor.
+08-25-2020 7:35pm - Added more files for books, installed pg, added datatable, and another form to add more books.

 ## Credits and Collaborations